-Grief is difficult at any time of the year, and for many the loss of a loved one is keenly felt during the holidays.
-Dr. Kenneth Doka shares
+Grief is difficult at any time of the year.
+For many, the loss of a loved one is keenly felt during the holidays.

 The following are some thoughts on finding balance and care as you cope with grief and the holidays.